-Madrid, Spain is my current home (though I grew up in Missoula, Montana, USA).
+Madrid, Spain is my current home.
+I grew up in Missoula, Montana, USA.

-I am a yoga and barre teacher, English teacher and tutor.
+I am a yoga and barre instructor, English teacher, and tutor.
+The top of any mountain is my happy place.

 I have traveled to 40+ countries and this blog is a space for me to share my notes with friends/others who visit places and want a little inspiration/guidance.